fhvilshoj/LaTeX_handin_template/README.md

 ```

 # Fast clone
-On Unix based systems one can add the following line to the .bashrc file
+On Unix based systems one can add the following line to the '~/.bashrc' file
 to be able to quickly make a new directory containing this template:

 ```